AREEG94FAHAD/Telegram_bots/README.md

 -  Create an account on [Heroku](https://id.heroku.com/login)
 -  Create new app [new app](https://dashboard.heroku.com/apps)
 -  In your local directory create two files ( Procfile, runtime.txt)
-  - In runtime type `python-3.7.10`  or your python version.
+  - In runtime file,  type `python-3.7.10`  or your python version.
 Note Heroku Supports specific versions of Python [See More](https://devcenter.heroku.com/articles/python-support).
   - In Procfile type `worker: python Your_script_name.py`
   - Create a new repository on github and upload your files
  -  Navigate to https://dashboard.heroku.com/apps/Your-App-Name/deploy/github,  click on github button, search and connect to bot's repository then click on deploy